-The PDCA cycle, aka ADeming wheel, Shewhart wheel or Shewhart Cycle is a the continuous improvement practice of making a Plan, Performing an action, Checking your results and then Acting upon what you have learned.
+The PDCA cycle, aka a Deming wheel, Shewhart wheel, or Shewhart Cycle, is the continuous improvement practice of making a Plan, Performing an action, Checking your results, and then Acting upon what you have learned.

 It’s a popular improvement technique because it follows the natural progression of how people attack a problem.

 Plan Do Check Act Cycle Overview

 You or your organization’s leadership has identified an opportunity for improvement.
 In this phase, you learn all you can about the issue at hand by analyzing both the available data and possible options.
 Establish a plan for achieving the goal.
 Here you consider the changes but don’t actually implement them.

 In this phase, you carry out a small-scale version of the improvement you want to see.
 Call it a pilot program.
 The idea is to test out your hypothesis in a way that limits risk but also allows you to see significant results.
 Enact the changes detailed in the Plan.

 Here we close the loop and verify if the improvement action we did had its intended effect.